SuperDARNCanada/data_flow/README.md

     `ssh-keygen -t ecdsa -b 521`
     - Copy the public key to the destination computer: `ssh-copy-id user@host`
     - Computers that must be linked: Borealis -> Site-Linux, Site-Linux -> SuperDARN-CSSDP
+    - For telemetry purposes, each data flow computer must also be linked to Chapman
 4. Install the inotify daemon for the respective computer (for example, install borealis.daemon with borealis_dataflow.service on the Borealis computer).
 As super user, do the following:
     - Copy the correct `.service` file from `inotify_daemons/services/` to